caisharo/bird-classifier/README.md

   * Increased image size from 128 to 256 - higher resolution should help pick out details
   * Normalized input images according to [documentation](https://pytorch.org/vision/stable/models.html)
     * Normalized input seemed to to work fine with ResNet-18, but not with ResNet-50 (or we made some sort of mistake along with it, but removing that part seemed to make it significantly better - went from 32% to 81% on Kaggle???)
-  * Increased epochs (with a lower learning rate later)
+  * Adjusted epochs (with a lower learning rate later)
-    * More time for the network to learn, preferably change learning rate when the loss plateaus
+    * More epochs gives more time for the network to learn - but not always better
+    * Preferably change learning rate when the loss plateaus
 * Didn't make a validation set at first - submitting to Kaggle somewhat blindly
   * Did figure out a way to do validation testing, but didn't end up being used in our final submitted version as we didn't want to re-train everything on ResNet-50 (and we were satisfied enough with our Kaggle results)
   * Used Linux commands to select 3 random files from each numbered subfolder (type of bird) in the training folder, moving them to a corresponding subfolder in the validation folder, and then retraining (so none of the validation images would get mixed up with the training set)